 - Fisherman’s Bastion and Matthias Church- skip the funicular and walk up the steps

-- St. Stephen’s Basillica- walk to Fashion Street from here for some shopping, most stores allow dogs inside
+- St. Stephen’s Basillica- walk to Fashion Street from here for some shopping, most stores allow dogs inside.
+You won’t be able to go in the church, though.

 - Parliament and The Shoes on the Danube